 I call it a distraction because it took me a long time to understand that I can’t do every single task to the “nth” degree of detail and perfection to achieve results.
 I now narrow down my focus to a few key activities, aim to master them and then put my fingers in the next pie.

-You should be strategic and selective in your approach as well, otherwise, you will be distracted big times due to the sheer size and complexities of the blogging related activities.
+You should be strategic and selective in your approach as well, otherwise, you will be distracted due to the sheer size and complexities of the blogging tasks.

 Master, not dabble.

 Otherwise, you will be a victim of this subtle but deep-penetrating distraction.
 You will try to juggle too many balls and will not be efficient with any of them and hence affecting your results.

 Keep your blog simple to start with, then add variations and improvements to it as you go along and when you feel comfortable to address the next challenge.